At a glance

-Oil pulling is an ancient holistic medicine practice that utilizes sunflower oil, sesame oil, or coconut oil to clean the mouth, eliminate oral bacteria, and reduce the risk of gum disease.
+Oil pulling is an ancient holistic medicine practice that utilizes sunflower oil, sesame oil, or coconut oil to clean the mouth, eliminate oral bacteria, and support overall gum health.

 Coconut oil is a popular choice for oil pulling and is praised for its ability to lessen bad breath and reduce plaque, but are there any coconut oil pulling dangers?

-Learn about the benefits of oil pulling and discover the potential downsides of this oral care practice.
+Discover the benefits of oil pulling and learn about the potential downsides of this oral care practice.

 What is oil pulling?